ox-harris/CodelessUi/README.md

 # CodelessUi - a standards compliant, DOM-based PHP template engine.

+CodelessUi is a PHP template engine for HTML.
 It facilitates the separation of presentation code (HTML) from application code (PHP).
 It helps you associate contents from inside your application to individual elements in a HTML template.
 You can even do more; it is actually built for anything template.

 Note one difference from other template engines like Twig and Smarty: CodelessUi is not syntax-based; it is DOM-based.
 This means that there is no syntax to learn - not even one!